istio/test-infra/infra/README.md

 Due to our current mixed state, generally its best to run `terraform plan` _before_ making any changes to detect any drift that may have occurred.

+To apply changes, first submit a PR with the `terraform plan` output attached.
+Once it is approved and merge, `terraform apply` can be run.

 ### Structure

 Each project has its own folder, grouped by provider type.